This topic describes how to view the state of work requests associated with a given load balancer.

 Monitoring Work Requests

 Many of the Oracle Cloud Infrastructure Load Balancing service requests do not take effect immediately.
 In these cases, the request spawns an asynchronous workflow for fulfillment.
 To provide visibility for in-progress workflows, the Load Balancing service creates a work request object.
 Because some operations depend on the completion of other operations, you must monitor each operation’s work request and confirm it has succeeded before proceeding to the next operation.
-For example, if you want to create a A logical entity defined by a list of backend servers, a load balancing policy, and a health check policy. and add a backend server to the new set, you first must create the backend set.
+For example, if you want to create a backend set and add a backend server to the new set, you first must create the backend set.
 After that operation completes, you can add the backend server.
 If you try to add a backend server before the backend set creation completes, the system cannot ensure that the request to add the server succeeds.
 You can monitor the request to add a backend set to determine when that workflow is complete, and then add the backend server.

 The work request states are: